ahmgam/docker-compose-backup-script/README.md

 # Docker Compose Backup Script

+Two helpers:
-Python helper to snapshot a Docker Compose project, export its named volumes, bundle everything into a single zip, and push it to an rclone remote.
-Intended for simple self-hosted stacks (databases, apps, media servers) where you want a repeatable, file-based backup.
+- `backup.py` – snapshot a single Docker Compose project, export its named volumes, bundle everything into a single zip, push to an rclone remote, and rotate old backups.
+- `backup_all.py` – run the same workflow for every project directory inside a root folder, using a shared remote/path, and rotate per-project backups.

 ## Requirements
 - Python 3.8+ with `pyyaml` installed (`pip install pyyaml`)